-On May 3, 2021, the Company completed the early redemption of all the remaining \$476 aggregate principal amount of its 5.870% Notes due 2022 (the "5.870% Notes") and paid an aggregate of \$503, including \$5 of accrued interest.
+On May 3, 2021, the Company completed the early redemption of all the remaining \$476 aggregate principal amount of its 5.870% Notes due 2022 and paid an aggregate of \$503, including \$5 of accrued interest.
 The Company also incurred an early termination premium and other costs of \$23, which was recorded in Loss on debt redemption in the Statement of Consolidated Operations.

-On January 15, 2021 the Company completed the early redemption of all the remaining \$361 of its 5.400% Notes due 2021 (the "5.400% Notes") at par and paid \$5 in accrued interest.
+On January 15, 2021, the Company completed the early redemption of all the remaining \$361 aggregate principal amount of its 5.400% Notes due 2021 at par and paid \$5 in accrued interest.